DSA

 Remove Duplicates from Sorted List II in Java

-• prev points to last confirmed unique node
+2. Let prev point to the last confirmed unique node.

 class Solution {